FranciscoPink/SpaceSearch/README.md

 ![Wireframe](wireframe.png)

 ## MVP
-- Fetch data from NASA's database and display search results from user.
+- Fetch image and title from NASA's database and display search results.
 - I will use Flexbox to style the website and organize content.
 - Application will be deployed on GitHub Pages.

 ## Post-MVP
-- Add function to save imaages in browser session
+- Add function to save images in browser session
 - Create a function that changes background of page to desired image from NASA database.